mikezackles/nocopy/README.md

 * std::array is POD and `sizeof(std::array<unsigned char, N>) == N`
 * floating point numbers are in IEEE 754 format, float contains 32 bits, and double contains 64 bits

-Nocopy does its best to check assumptions at compile time, so if for some reason your platform is not compatible, your code should fail to compile.
+`nocopy` does its best to check assumptions at compile time, so if for some reason your platform is not compatible, your code should fail to compile.
 Note that features that are not used are not checked, so for example if you intend to support platforms with exotic floating point implementations, you can still